 It also allows to perform functions like zoom, tilt, rotate, pan and various other touch gestures within the software which makes the overall experience much more pleasing and fast.

-But not all the tablets comes with touch surface especially at the lower price range wacom is the only tablet which have this feature.
+But not all the tablets come with touch surface especially at the lower price range Wacom is the only tablet which has this feature.

-Some other tablets like Xp-Pen comes with control ring which allows to do some basic functions like rotate, zoom etc. which is super convenient.
+Some other tablets like Xp-Pen come with a control ring which allows doing some basic functions like rotate, zoom, etc. which is super convenient.

 Connectivity (wired or wireless)

-The lower cost tablets comes with USB cable for connecting to the computer.
-As you go in the higher price range you will have the option to connect it wirelessly via Bluetooth with the help of the bluetooth receiver.
+The lower-cost tablets come with a USB cable for connecting to the computer.
+As you go in the higher price range you will have the option to connect it wirelessly via Bluetooth with the help of the Bluetooth receiver.

-Some companies like wacom gives wireless connectivity in the lower price models also but the wireless kit needs to be purchased separately.
+Some companies like Wacom give wireless connectivity in the lower price models also but the wireless kit needs to be purchased separately.

-In real world usage it will not affect your tablet’s performance in any way and it is more kind of a personal preference.
+In real-world usage, it will not affect your tablet’s performance in any way and it is more kind of personal preference.

 Should You Buy a wireless Drawing Pad?

 Wireless drawing tablet generally comes with a USB wireless receiver.
-It gives a overall great experience as it makes the desk wirefree and it gives good range which enables the user to leave their working desk.
+It gives an overall great experience as it makes the desk wire-free and it gives a good range which enables the user to leave their working desk.

-Out of those which have wireless support some tablets like that of wacom supports wireless operation but the wireless kit (battery + receiver) has to be purchased saperately, but other companies like Xp-pen star 06 comes with wireless kit pre-included in the box.
+Out of those which have wireless support some tablets like that of Wacom support wireless operation but the wireless kit (battery + receiver) has to be purchased separately, but other companies like Xp-pen star 06 comes with wireless kit pre-included in the box.

 This brings us to the question, Is it really a big deal?

 The answer is ‘NO’.
-Wireless support basically makes the device wirefree which in my personal openion is not that big of a deal.
-And the wired tablets comes with long enough wire which is sufficient enough for most of the people in most of the cases.
+Wireless support basically makes the device wireless which in my personal opinion is not that big of a deal.
+And the wired tablets come with long enough wire which is sufficient enough for most of the people in most of the cases.

 So if your selected tablet comes with wireless support than it’s good otherwise it is not that big of the deal.